-Unfortunately, we are temporarily closed, due to Covid 19 restrictions.
-Queen Margaret came to the cave to pray over 900 years ago.
+Unfortunately, we are temporarily closed until further notice Queen Margaret came to the cave to pray over 900 years ago.
 Then there was only a wooded path by a stream at the bottom of the valley with a short climb up to the small cave.
 Now there's a tunnel with 87 steps leading deep underground for you to explore along with a small shop.
 St Margarets Cave is at the back of the Chalmers Street car park.

 Who was St Margaret?

 Margaret was a Saxon princess, granddaughter of King Edmund Ironside of England, born around 1047 in Hungary where her exiled father had settled.